Lawrie Shabibi

 Lawrie Shabibi is pleased to announce its return to Frieze Masters, held in Regent’s Park, London, from 15 to 19 October 2025.

-Born in Amman in 1945, Saudi moved to Paris in the early 1960s to study at the École Supérieure des Beaux-Arts, later spending time in Carrara, Italy, where she encountered the white marble used by generations of sculptors.
+Born in Amman in 1945, Saudi moved to Beirut in 1962 before leaving briefly for Paris shortly afterwards, to study sculpture at L’École Nationale Supérieure des Beaux-Arts.
+She then returned back to Beirut in 1969 where she became a prominent figure in the Beirut art scene until her death in 2022.
 From the outset, she chose to work primarily in stone—a deliberate choice for its timelessness, density, and inherent variation in color and pattern.
 She worked with marble from Carrara, pink limestone from Irbid, and black diorite from Syria.
 For Saudi, sculpture was not a mode of representation but a dialogue with the material; she believed the form of each piece was already latent within the stone.

 Her practice is informed by a synthesis of ancient Middle Eastern sculpture—Egyptian, Sumerian, and pre-Islamic—with modernist abstraction.
 She was particularly drawn to the notion of latent movement in Egyptian and archaic Greek sculpture, and deeply influenced by Constantin Brancusi’s reduction of form to essential elements.
 Her sculptures merge symbolic simplicity with spatial complexity, reflecting her exploration of the Arabic concept of Takween—translated as both “creation” and “formation.”